PJM Glossary

 Watt

-A watt is a unit of power that measures the rate at which energy is transferred or converted.
-A 100 watt light bulb, for example, is rated to consume 100 watts of power when turned on.
+A unit of power that measures the rate at which energy is transferred or converted.
+A 100-watt light bulb, for example, is rated to consume 100 watts of power when turned on.

 Weekday Period